 Nowadays, lots of hardware manufacturers are buying software companies to be able to provide services as well.
 Do you see this trend as a danger to Fugro?

 ‘I completely understand the trend.
 A lot of manufacturers of survey equipment are dealing with a market that expects lower prices for products.
-Equipment is, therefore, being manufactured in cheaper countries.
+Equipment is therefore being manufactured in cheaper countries.
 These companies often see it as a good strategy to offer services as well.
 However, that is not always easy because they are almost obliged to use their own hardware, while it may not always be the best for the job.
 Buying a service or software company is a good way of buying some market share.
-It could lead to conflicts when traditional service providers like us see suppliers turning into competitors, but so far we haven’t seen any really threats entering the market.’
+It could lead to conflicts when traditional service providers like us see suppliers turning into competitors, but so far we haven’t seen any real threats entering the market.’

 Fugro is a company with a very specialised focus, other than a lot of engineering companies with a broader scope.
 Does that make you vulnerable?

-‘Not at all, geo is in everything and the fact that we are focusing on Geo-data and that we call ourselves Geo-data specialists makes our services interesting to all kinds of industries.
+‘Not at all.
+Geo is in everything and the fact that we are focusing on Geo-data and that we call ourselves Geo-data specialists makes our services interesting to all kinds of industries.
 We are the specialist that you want to hire if you want to know if the site you are about to develop is the right one, if you want to construct safe buildings or wind parks on that site, and if you want to monitor the site afterwards.
 As a company, we are crucial in multiple stages and that puts us in a very good position.’

-‘We are looking for a lot of specialised people, such as geodesists, data analysts and specialists in for example site characterisation, but we also see many new positions appear through innovation and technology like C# Software Developers and C++ Developers.
+‘We are looking for a lot of specialised people, such as geodesists, data analysts and specialists in, for example, site characterisation, but we also see many new positions appear through innovation and technology like C# Software Developers and C++ Developers.
 So it is obviously more challenging to find these people.
 Candidates that apply often have the right basis, and we educate them further in-house via our Fugro Academy.
-Recently we have launched a special programme called U.Gro, in which we pitch for Master’s students to train further.
+Recently, we launched a special programme called U.Gro, in which we pitch for Master’s students to train further.
 This is active now in Europe & Africa, and we will soon roll it out in the Americas and Asia-Pacific as well.
 We are a very culturally diverse company with many, different nationalities.
 We combine our global reach with a local presence.
 This ensures we understand local business procedures, culture and traditions and allows us to compete against local participants.
 Also, we like to focus on gender balance, and we are therefore specifically looking for women to come and work with Fugro.
 Currently, 20% of our management is female, and we want to bring that up to 25% as soon as possible.’